Why choose dynamic leg supports over angle-adjustable leg supports?

-We would like to elaborate here on why “real” dynamic leg supports are preferable to angle-adjustable leg supports and in which situations.
+In this section, we explain why true dynamic leg supports are preferable to angle-adjustable leg supports and in which situations they provide the greatest benefit.

 Why is it important to have these 4 movement options in a dynamic leg support?